pointfeev/CreamInstaller/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Enhancement Request
+name: Feature Request
-about: Request a new feature or to enhance an existing feature.
+about: Request a new program feature or an enhancement to an existing feature.
 title: ''
 labels: Enhancement
 assignees: pointfeev